| | |

 What's open at Easter in Prague

-On Good Friday and Easter Monday, most sights and attractions are open, so there is plenty to see and do.
+On Good Friday and Easter Monday, most sights and attractions remain open, offering plenty to see and do.

 some churches, including St. Vitus Cathedral at Prague Castle, open late and close early to visitors in preparation for Easter services.